-His followers were dejected and dismal and hopeless— and then Jesus rose from the dead.
-God did the impossible, and in a matter of hours the disciples journeyed from hopeless to hope-filled; from powerless to powerful.
-They saw him risen and everything changed.
+His followers were dejected, dismal and hopeless— and then Jesus rose from the dead.
+God did the impossible, and in a matter of hours, the disciples journeyed from hopeless to hope-filled; from powerless to powerful.
+They saw him risen, and everything changed.

 And no, that doesn’t take away your cancer.

 That doesn’t erase the bankruptcy you’re in the midst of.

 That doesn’t heal the hurt of your divorce.

 That doesn’t restore your relational pain.

 But it can remind you that while life is uncertain, God is not.
 While our power is limited, God’s is limitless.
 While our hope is fragile, God himself is hope.

 Your world may feel chaotic, especially when you’re stuck in a Saturday struggling hopelessly and waiting desperately.

 But no doubt about it, God is still in control.
 And one way or another, Sunday will dawn.